Inexact cuts in SDDP applied to multistage stochastic nondifferentiable problems: Conclusion

 In \cite{guigues2016isddp}, an inexact variant of SDDP called ISDDP was introduced.
 Two variants of the method were described in \cite{guigues2016isddp}: one for linear problems and one for nonlinear differentiable problems.
 In this paper, we explained how to extend ISDDP for nondifferentiable multistage stochastic programs.
 We provided formulas to compute inexact cuts for value functions of possibly nondifferentiable optimization problems and combined these cuts with SDDP to describe two new inexact variants of SDDP, one for each of the classes of cuts derived (the cuts from Section \ref{sec:icut1} and the cuts from Section \ref{sec:icut2}).

 Several comments are in order: \begin{itemize} \item the variants of ISDDP presented in this paper can be used both for nonlinear differentiable and nonlinear nondifferentiable optimization problems. \item For errors bounded from above by $\varepsilon$, same as ISDDP for linear programs introduced in \cite{guigues2016isddp}, ISDDP variants of this paper provide $3\varepsilon T$-optimal first stage solutions.
 Using the analysis of Section \ref{sec:comparison}, it is easy to check that ISDDP for nonlinear stochastic programs from \cite{guigues2016isddp} provides for bounded errors a $O(T \sqrt{\varepsilon})$-optimal first stage solution.
 However, all subproblems solved in the forward and backward passes of the variant of ISDDP that uses the cuts from Section \ref{sec:icut1} have additional variables and constraints; the number of additional variables and constraints being the size of $x_{t-1}$ for stage $t$. \item All variants of ISDDP from \cite{guigues2016isddp} and from this paper converge to an optimal policy for vanishing noises.
-The convergence analysis of ISDDP applied to nonlinear programs in \cite{guigues2016isddp} was however more technical due to the fact that the error terms in the inexact cuts were not a linear function of $\delta_t^k$ and $\varepsilon_t^k$ (see Proposition 5.4 in \cite{guigues2016isddp}). \end{itemize} As a future work, it would be interesting to compare the performance of the variants of ISDDP presented in this paper with, for instance, SDDP, and the other variants of inexact SDDP, namely ISDDP from \cite{guigues2016isddp} and inexact StoDCuP from \cite{guiguesmonteiro2019}.
+The convergence analysis of ISDDP applied to nonlinear programs in \cite{guigues2016isddp} was however more technical due to the fact that the error terms in the inexact cuts were not a linear function of $\delta_t^k$ and $\varepsilon_t^k$ (see Proposition 5.4 in \cite{guigues2016isddp}). \end{itemize}